maziac/DeZog/documentation/Usage.md

 - ASSERTs are disabled by default.
 If you want to have asserts enabled after launch then put "-ASSERT enable" in the "commandsAfterLaunch" settings.
 - Other than for sjasmplus ASSERTs are evaluated also in not assembled areas, e.g. in case the surrounding IF/ENDIF is not valid.
 - As a special form you can also define an ASSERT without any condition.
 This will act as a breakpoint that will always be hit when the program counter reaches the instruction.
-- (sjasmplus) If you use label names make sure to use the global name (i.e. full dot notation).
+- sjasmplus: If you use label names make sure to use the global name (i.e. full dot notation).

 ### LOGPOINT